AlibabaCloudDocs/vod/intl.en-US/New Player SDK/ApsaraVideo Player SDK for Android/Implementation.md

 3. Add or remove multiple playback sources.

     List playback supports the VidSts and UrlSource playback sources.
 You can use UrlSource for URL-based playback, and use VidSts for VID-based playback.
-Example:
+Sample code:

     ```
     // Add a VidSts playback source.
     aliyunListPlayer.addVid(String videoId, String uid);
-    // Add an UrlSource playback source.
+    // Add a UrlSource playback source.
     aliyunListPlayer.addUrl(String url, String uid);
     // Remove a playback source.
     aliyunListPlayer.removeSource(String uid);